indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 * What is *CAP theorem*? (it is impossible for a distributed computer system to simultaneously provide all three of the following guarantees: *consistency*, *availability*, *partition tolerance*) ![CAP theorem](http://guide.couchdb.org/draft/consistency/01.png "CAP theorem")

 ####[[⬆]](#toc) <a name='concurrency'>Concurrency:</a>
-* What is deadlock, livelock?
+* What is *deadlock*, *livelock*?
 (Deadlock is a situation in which two or more competing actions are each waiting for the other to finish, and thus neither ever does.
 A livelock is similar to a deadlock, except that the states of the processes involved in the livelock constantly change with regard to one another, none progressing.)
 * What is *race condition*?
 (Behavior of software system where the output is dependent on the sequence or timing of other uncontrollable events)
+* What is *data race*?
+(When a program contains two conflicting accesses that are not ordered by a happens-before relationship, it is said to contain a data race.
+Two accesses to (reads of or writes to) the same variable are said to be conflicting if at least one of the accesses is a write)
 * What is *thread contention*?
 (Contention is simply when two threads try to access either the same resource or related resources in such a way that at least one of the contending threads runs more slowly than it would if the other thread(s) were not running)
 * How to *avoid deadlock*?
 (Mutex hierarchy)
-* What is a thread-safe function?
+* What is a *thread-safe function*?
 (Can be safely invoked by multiple threads at the same time)
 * Publish/Subscripe code
-* What is 2-phase locking?
+* What is *2-phase locking*?
 (Growing phase, shrinking phase.
 Guarantees serializablity for transactions, doesn't prevent deadlock).

 ####[[⬆]](#toc) <a name='os'>Operating system:</a>
 * What is memory mapped file?